radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 Check the Enable Schema Checking option if you want Schema Checking enabled.

-Enabling schema checking means whenever entries or attributes are added or modified for this naming context, RadiantOne Universal Directory checks them to ensure that:
+Enabling schema checking means whenever entries or attributes are added or modified for this naming context, RadiantOne Directory checks them to ensure that:

 -	Object classes and attributes in the entry are defined in the directory schema